geertmeersman/robonect/README.md

 - REST API client
 - All Robonect sensors (if MQTT enabled priority to MQTT sensors over REST)
 - Automower lawn mower entity
-- Automower vacuum entity (remains until the lawn mower entity, introduced in 2023.9 will be fully developed)
 - Buttons (change mode, start, stop, return home, ...)
 - Service calls to Robonect actions, like scheduling a job, modifying a timer